 About 1/3 of your site’s traffic comes from organic search.
 This accounts for more traffic than your social and paid traffic combined, which means SEO is pretty important.
-If you run a business, have a blog or work in marketing, then it’s important you know the basics of SEO.
+If you run a business, have a blog or work in marketing, then it’s important you know the basics of SEO to help rank your site.

 Links are vital to your website because without them, your site is going to remain low in search results.
 For years, links have been an important ranking factor on Google search.
 Having links is like having someone vouch for you, and the more you have the more trustworthy you are.
 Here are two ways you can get backlinks – and they don’t require special technical skills: